 1. Check Your Internet Connection

-Make sure that your internet connection is up and running properly, as having a slow connection could lead to timeout issues given the search time limit.
-To check your connection status, try using other functions on GitHub’s site, or open up another browser window to check that other web pages load correctly.
+Ensure that your internet connection is up and running, as a slow connection could result in timeout issues given the search time limit if it is not.
+To check your connection status, use other GitHub functions or open a new browser window to ensure that other websites load properly.

 2. Review the Status of GitHub’s Servers

-Although admittedly rare, there is a chance that the error lies with GitHub’s servers, due to a hot-fix gone wrong or some other significant update.
+There is a possibility that the GitHub search is not finding code due to a botched hotfix or another significant update on the GitHub servers.
 To ensure that GitHub is up and running, check its server status page.
-This page will inform you of any incidents that are happening in real-time, as well as the status of their operations, pull requests, pages, and other functions.
-In addition to being a great tech support resource, you can also use it to read up on the latest updates to use GitHub’s technology to its highest potential.
+This page will inform you of any real-time incidents and the status of their operations, pull requests, pages, and other functions.
+The page can be used as an excellent tech support resource and to learn about the most recent updates to GitHub's technology.